 Founded in 1885, the McGaw YMCA is committed to learning from our past, listening to our present, and making changes that will create a feeling of being welcome for generations to come.

-The YMCA was founded in London, England, in 1844 as the Young Men’s Christian Association to help young white men develop character and avoid the unhealthy social conditions of the times.
-The YMCA Movement reached the United States in 1851 during an era of legalized segregation and was open to young white men.
-By the early 1900s, the YMCA began serving white boys and older white men, as well.
-After World War I, the YMCA of the USA (Y-USA) expanded its programs and eventually its membership to include white women and girls.
+The YMCA was founded in London, England, in 1844 as the Young Men’s Christian Association, with the mission of helping young men develop character and navigate the challenging social conditions of the era.
+The YMCA Movement reached the United States in 1851, during a period of legalized segregation, and initially served only young white men.
+By the early 1900s, YMCA programs had expanded to include white boys and older white men.
+Following World War I, the YMCA of the USA (Y-USA) directed local YMCAs to further expand their programs and eventually memberships to include white women and girls.

-In the 1940s, the Y-USA sought to desegregate its facilities across the country, yet segregation persisted in many YMCAs.
-In 1967, the Y-USA banned racial discrimination in all YMCAs, as many Black YMCAs became meeting places and rallying points for the Civil Rights Movement.
-The 1967 ban led to the eventual inclusion of people of color in all YMCA programs and membership across the country.
+In the 1940s, Y-USA began advocating for the desegregation of its facilities nationwide, though many YMCAs remained segregated, including the Evanston YMCA.
+In 1967, Y-USA formally banned racial discrimination in all YMCA locations, a change that coincided with the role many Black YMCAs were playing as meeting places and rallying points for the Civil Rights Movement.
+This landmark decision ultimately paved the way for the inclusion of Black, Indigenous, and People of Color in all YMCA programs and membership across the country.

 The History of the YMCA in Evanston